kpreid/all-is-cubes/CONTRIBUTING.md

 *   Avoid adding large amounts of data to version control.
-    For example, image files for image-comparison testing should be kept as small as practical (by keeping the image dimensions low, and by using compression like `pngcrush -brute`) and should not require frequent updates.
+    For example, image files for image-comparison testing should be kept as small as practical (by keeping the image dimensions low, and by using compression tools like `oxipng -o max` or `pngcrush -brute`)
+    and should not require frequent updates.

 Code formatting